 - Most covered entities and business associates failed to implement the HIPAA Security Rule requirements for risk analysis and risk management.

 In a nutshell, even with the proposed changes to the HIPAA Privacy Rule, covered entities will still need to provide timely breach notification to individuals and must ensure notification letters include all required content.
 Additionally, the requirement to prominently post the Notice of Privacy Practices will remain, even with proposed changes to the Privacy Rule.
 In fact, covered entities may need to update existing Notice of Privacy Practices if the proposed rule is finalized.
 Right of access continues to be a major focus.
 Covered entities should look at their current processes and determine if they are charging a reasonable cost-based fee.
-And, as is the case every year, one of the top enforcement activities from OCR is a failure to implement an accurate and through Security Risk Analysis and risk management plan.
+And, as is the case every year, one of the top enforcement activities from OCR is a failure to implement an accurate and thorough Security Risk Analysis and risk management plan.

 Healthcare Compliance Pros can help your organization make sure you are in compliance with these very important HIPAA requirements.
 Contact us by phone: 855-427-0427 or by email: firstname.lastname@example.org.